-These stuffed Baked Apples are infused with cinnamon and brown sugar from the inside out.
-Top them with whipped cream or caramel sauce, or enjoy them as a cozy treat all on their own.
+These Baked Apples are such a cozy treat infused with cinnamon and brown sugar from the inside out.
+Top them with whipped cream and caramel sauce and enjoy them for breakfast or dessert.
+Watch my video tutorial below, and you’ll see how easy it is to make stuffed baked apples.

 Baked apples filled with cinnamon sugar in a rectangular baking dish.